 Because of this, spec suites provide a niche between coworking space and fully-customized office space.

-While spec suites can come in all sizes, they are generally geared toward spaces under 10,000 SF, and more commonly under 5,000 SF.
+While spec suites can come in all sizes, they are generally geared toward spaces under 10,000 square feet, and more commonly under 5,000 square feet.

 Who Should Consider Leasing a Spec Suite?